AveeSuuu/AveeSuuu/README.md

 <h1 align="center">Hi, I'm Konrad 😎</h1>
 <h3 align="center">I'm investigative CS student, mainly interested in .NET platform and C#.</h3>

-- 🌱 I’m currently learning **advanced concepts in C#, XAML and design patterns.**
+- 🌱 I’m currently learning **advanced concepts in C#, computer networks, design patterns,and backend with C# (ASP.NET Core).**

-- 😴 In the free time I **play around with databases, for example, connecting them to WPF applications, implementing GUI for easier database operations or extracting data into xml files and vice versa.**
+- 😴 In the free time I **test random features from .NET that may end up being useful in future job.**

 - ⚡ Before **I used to code in C++.**